AbdullahAljaberi/signature-work-portfolio/README.md

 🔗 [GitHub Repo](https://github.com/AbdullahAljaberi/music-visualizer)
 🌐 [Live Site](https://abdullahaljaberi.github.io/music-visualizer/)

-This creative project uses **Three.js** and the Web Audio API to animate a 3D clown face in sync with music frequency.
-The facial features react in real-time, and flames animate based on bass response.
+This work uses Three.js and the Web Audio API to move a 3D clown face to the rhythm of the music.
+The features on the face react to what you hear and the flames respond to the bass.

-**Why it matters:**
+**How does this matter?**
-This taught me about sound visualization, 3D rendering, and how art and code can work together.
-It reflects my curiosity and desire to push boundaries of what can be done inside a browser.
+I learned how to create visuals of sound, render 3D images and connect art and programming.
+It comes from my drive to see how much can be done using nothing but a web browser.

 **Domain-specific insight:**
-I worked with digital audio frequencies, buffer analysis, and mesh scaling based on real-time input — an introduction to signal processing in an interactive form.
+I explored digital audio frequencies, analysed buffers and scaled meshes in real time using a mouse — all this in a signal processing toolkit.

 ---